 - Students must adhere to policies prescribed by each clinical agency when involved in clinical nursing experiences at that agency.
 The institution’s policies may require random drug screening and/or drug screening for cause and Level I (unlicensed students) or Level II (licensed or certified caregiver) background investigation check.

-- Students enrolled in the Department of Nursing for six years prior to their anticipated graduation will follow the degree program normally followed by the other students enrolled in their present year of nursing courses.
+- Students enrolled in the LHC Group · Myers School of Nursing for six years prior to their anticipated graduation will follow the degree program normally followed by the other students enrolled in their present year of nursing courses.
 For example, a student enrolled for more than six years and presently enrolled in senior nursing courses will follow the curriculum of the seniors who began their program of studies three years ago.
 Similar situations will apply to those in sophomore or junior nursing courses.
 If the student fails another course and drops behind, the student will also need to take the courses those students have had or were required to take.